chookmook29/band/README.md

     - Used for testing and syntax errors
 - [Bootstrap 4](https://getbootstrap.com/)
     - To make project responsive, mobile-first
+    - Following classes were used: .col(and its variations), .row, .table, .d-flex, .text-center, .justify-content-center, .container-fluid, .flex-column, .d-none, .d-lg-block
 - [Balsamiq](https://balsamiq.com/)
     - Early mockups were created using **Balsamiq**
 - [JQuery](https://jquery.com)
-    - Used by some Bootstrap classes
+    - Used by Bootstrap classes
 - HTML, CSS and Javascript
     - Base languages used to create website